-The Razor Crest, for those who don’t know, is the Mandalorian’s ship.
+The Razor Crest, for those who don’t know, is the Mandalorian’s ship, and isn’t to be confused with the newer Lego Boba Fett’s Starship.
 What’s wild is despite this ship being a fairly standard Star Wars design, it’s not the easiest dimensions to translate into Lego form.

 Getting that rounded, long shape with the engines built into the sides may look simple when you’re staring at the finished product, but you just know a team of builders has spent weeks screaming at bricks to get it looking this good.

 I’ve been trying to work out what it is that makes this set stand out so much, and it’s the smaller details, isn’t it?
 Anyone can build a rectangle and plant some extra on the sides, but getting the detail work right is what separates good sets from great sets.

 It’s the rounded front, the triangular curved pieces, the hatch-like area on the roof, or the right placement of stickers that really bring this ship to life.

 What Mini-figures Come with the Mandalorian Razor Crest Ship?